-Winter’s rough weather and freezing temperatures can wreak havoc on a home, but summer comes with its own share of potential hazards too.
-Luckily, there are steps homeowners can take to ready their property for the heat and maintain a happy and healthy household during the warmer months.
+Winter’s rough weather and freezing temperatures can wreak havoc on a home, but summer comes with its own share of potential hazards, too.
+Luckily, there are steps you can take to ready your property for the heat and maintain a happy and healthy household during the warmer months.
 Here are some warm weather prep tips to help you prepare your home and stay cool and safe all summer long.

 Preventing Home Damage

 To reduce mold in your home if you live in a humid climate, keep areas that are prone to dampness from becoming wet.
 Dry spills as soon as possible.
 Make sure you have proper ventilation in bathrooms and other areas where moisture can accumulate.
 If you notice any stains on the walls or ceilings, be sure to inspect the area for leaks.

 Simple actions like opening a window near the shower or in the kitchen can prevent moisture from getting out of control.
 Also, consider purchasing moisture-absorbing crystals from your local home improvement store or use a dehumidifier for consistently damp areas.